 - Assessing and updating your company’s cybersecurity and risk management protocols so they align with the government’s robust security policies

-Now that the funding has been approved, please do not hesitate to reach out to us to explore ways to prepare your business for infrastructure funding and competing for projects in every region of the country.
+Now that the funding and tax incentives have been approved, please do not hesitate to reach out to us to explore ways to prepare your business for infrastructure funding and competing for projects in every region of the country.